Use Their Tools and Failure is Your Only Option

 So, with around 30 million companies in the US, that means that .022% of companies are ESOP companies.
 Not 2%. .022%.
 Total.

-If you meet a business owner, feel comfortable telling them with confidence “You will never sell your business through an ESOP”.
+If you meet a business owner you can feel comfortable telling them with confidence “You will never sell your business through an ESOP”.
 You’ll only be wrong .022% of the time.

 Why do business owners need to know what an ESOP is?